 In Canada it works the same; however, there are five federal tax brackets:

-Residents also have to consider provincial income tax.
+Aside from Federal Tax, residents must also consider provincial income tax.

 These taxes vary depending on the province in which you live.

-Once these calculated and added to federal taxes, you arrive at the total taxable amount.
+Once these are calculated and added to federal taxes, you arrive at the total taxable amount.

 You can view further information about provincial and federal tax and credits here.

-Canadian Pension Plan (CPP) is Canada’s social insurance program, offering those who invest money into this fund a retirement pension you’ll receive for the rest of your life.
+Canadian Pension Plan (CPP) is Canada’s social insurance program, offering those who invest money into this fund a retirement pension they will receive for the rest of their life.

-CPP payments are not automatic; you must apply for it.
+CPP payments are not automatic; you must apply for them.
 Once you reach the age of 60, you’re CPP will become available to you.

 On top of this, you can still work while receiving your CPP, and you can still make contributions up until the age of 70.

-For example, in Alberta, you’ll have to surrender your UK Driving Licence for a Canadian one, and you must provide proof that you’ve been driving for at least two years.
+For example, in Alberta, you will have to surrender your UK Driving Licence for a Canadian one, and you must provide proof that you’ve been driving for at least two years.

 You will have to register as an overseas voter, and you can register for up to 15 years after leaving the UK.